Qa'a (room): Description

 The tazar is the raised sitting platform.
 They are located in the iwan.
 In the complete composition of the qa'a, there are two iwans flanking the durqa'a at the sides.
 The tazar is where the male guests would be seated, and then served food or coffee by the servants.
 In a few example, there is additional access that leads directly toward the tazar, usually this is a service access where the servants would enter to provide fruits or drinks.
 Recessed shelves are located on the wall on the sides of the tazar, this is where ceramic bowls, ewers, carved metal works, or books were displayed.
 The walls may also be decorated with Arabic calligraphy, usually of poetry, a dominant form of art in the Islamic world.
 Mashrabiyas are sometimes used to cover recesses on the side walls of the two iwans.
 Sometimes there's also a decorative niche (masab), which is treated like a kind of niche found in mosques, with miniature muqarnas decorating the miniature ceiling of the niche.

 The ceiling of the iwan is always lower than the ceiling of the durqa'a.
 In the earliest qa'as, the iwans are usually barrel-vaulted (e.g. the qa'a of al-Dardir House in Cairo).
-In a Mamluk qa'a, one of the iwan would have a windcatcher (malqaf or badhahanj) which brings in the breeze into the qa'a.
+In a Mamluk qa'a, one of the iwans would have a windcatcher (malqaf or badhahanj) which brings in the breeze into the qa'a.
 The ceiling of the durqa'a is normally the tallest in the qa'a, often topped with a wooden hexagonal skylight (shukhsheikha) which provides light into the interior or equipped with a lantern.